A Walk in the Park - Sunday 31 August

 Informative Lecture: ‘Help for Today, Hope for Tomorrow’

-The 7:30 Report (ABC TV) recently aired an empowering story about living well with Parkinson's and how Tango dancing is being used to treat Parkinson's.
+In January 2014 the 7:30 Report (ABC TV) recently aired an empowering story about living well with Parkinson's and how Tango dancing can improve social, mental, and physical outcomes.

 Opportunities for Participation

 Survey of Physical Activity in People with Parkinson's disease

 This study will survey people with Parkinson’s disease to understand how active they are, and what factors might influence their activity levels.
 This knowledge is needed so that health professionals can provide better advice and design better activity and exercise programs that suit the unique needs of people with Parkinson’s.